If a partner’s security is compromised, you can shut off their access to your Drive files with a single click.

-Set up custom rules to perform regular Google Drive permissions cleanup in the background.
+Set up automated rules for when end users need to review their shared Google Drive files.
 Define the cleanup frequency as well as how many files end users need to review in each batch.

 Employees will automatically be notified when their shared files require a compliance review.